dragonfly-science/dragonfly-website/content/publications/abraham_paua_2012.md

 bags being brought onboard.

-In order to help develop methods for interpreting the paua logger data, a fishdown experiment was carried out in Fighting Bay (in the outer Marlborough Sounds) in the summer of 2011—12.
-Fighting Bay was closed to all fishing in 1996, and so has a high paua abundance.
-During the fishdown, a designated area within Fighting Bay was repeatedly fished, using commercial paua divers, until the catch per unit effort was reduced to levels similar to a fished control site.
-Paua loggers were used during the experiment to monitor changes in CPUE over a wide range of paua abundance.
+In order to help develop methods for interpreting the pāua logger data, a fishdown experiment was carried out in Fighting Bay (in the outer Marlborough Sounds) in the summer of 2011—12.
+Fighting Bay was closed to all fishing in 1996, and so has a high pāua abundance.
+During the fishdown, a designated area within Fighting Bay was repeatedly fished, using commercial pāua divers, until the catch per unit effort was reduced to levels similar to a fished control site.
+Pāua loggers were used during the experiment to monitor changes in CPUE over a wide range of pāua abundance.
 Fishing was also carried out at Boat Harbour, a nearby fished site.

 Catch per unit